-Student Visitors
+Student Visitors & Visitors to Campus

 No student may bring visitors onto campus for visitations without permission from the Dean of Students at least two days in advance of the visit.
-No person may bring students outside food during or in anticipation of lunch without the permission of the Dean of Students.
-Any such food will be returned or disposed of immediately.
+All visitors to campus must check in with the STJ front office to receive a visitor badge.